 Liberals like former John Savage minister Robbie Harrison, also have been appreciative of my journalism style:

-“Your well crafted (journalism style) is ‘down home – high quality’ reporting – concise, informative, diverse, historically accurate, objective, humourous and pleasantly intimate”.
+“Your well-crafted journalism style is ‘down-home – high quality’ reporting – concise, informative, diverse, historically accurate, objective, humorous and pleasantly intimate”.

 A Nova Scotia Judge writes about my journalism: